bethelkirubel/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-This part of my file is very mandatory
+This is my first step to be a full stack software engineer